tjvg91/zootamer/wp-content/plugins/merchant/readme.txt

 **5. IMPROVE EXPERIENCE**

 **Real-Time Search**: Upgrade your WooCommerce product search with real-time predictive search results and frequently searched term suggestions.

+**Clear Cart**: Allow customers to easily clear their carts and start fresh.

 **Scroll to Top**: Let your shoppers easily navigate back to the top of your site’s pages, which can help create a smooth browsing experience for your store.